Best Performer in a Leading Role Eligibility

-Due to the nature of the award, the Best Actor/Actress in a Leading Role nominees and winners will be determined by both a production and audition score.
-Eligible student performers will receive a combined adjudication score for their school’s production.
+Due to the nature of the award, the Best Performer in a Leading Role nominees and winners will be determined by both a production and audition score.
+Eligible students receive a production score from the adjudicators that attend their school productions.
 The adjudicated score will count as 65% of the total score.
-Additionally, these student performers will be required to complete an audition.
-The combined audition score will count as 35% of the total score.
-The combined production and audition score will determine the nominees and the winners in this category.

-In 2022, two CAPA Marquee Awards student nominees will join top musical theatre students from across the country for a CAPA-sponsored theatre intensive where they will experience private coaching, master classes, and rehearsals in preparation for a special showcase performance and the chance to compete for scholarships and the national title of Best Actor and Best Actress.
+In 2023, two CAPA Marquee Awards student nominees will join top musical theatre students from across the country in New York City for a CAPA-sponsored theatre intensive where they will experience private coaching, master classes, and rehearsals in preparation for a special showcase performance and the chance to compete for scholarships and the national title of Best Actor and Best Actress.

 Student Participation Handbook